bruvduroiu/rnn-protein-structure/README.md

 Model tested on the [CB513 dataset](https://www.princeton.edu/~jzthree/datasets/ICML2014/).

+Note: This code is optimised to run on Tensorflow version 1.3.0.

 ## Motivation

 To build a RNN-based neural network model capable of predicting the secondary structure of proteins based on their amino-acid chains.